 Created in 1970 to protect the coral reefs off the coast, Cahuita later became a national park.
 Nowadays it’s one of the most popular in the country!

 Hiking through the national park, there’s a chance you’ll see sloths hanging out in the trees.
 As if that wasn’t cool enough, you can also hike to a shipwreck, which you’ll find at the mouth of the River Perezoso.
-The best way to explore the park and see all of it’s best bits is on a guided hike, which costs around $60, lasts for 4.5 hours, includes a trip to a waterfall.
-You can book this in advance here.

 Most people visit Cahuita to see its marine life, though.
 Snorkelling and scuba diving are the best ways to explore what makes the national park so special.
 The best months for doing this are February-April, but you can go snorkelling or scuba diving year-round.